aaronjoseph/DataScienceNotes/GCP/Cloud SQL, Cloud Spanner.md

 	- This means, the DB has a failover replica
 	- The failover replica must be in a different zone than the original instance, also called master
 	- All changes made to the data on the master, including to user tables, are replicated to the failover replica using semisynchronous replication
+- Key Features of Cloud SQL
+1. Flexible Pricing - You pay for what you use
+2. Managed backups - GCP manages the backup
+	1. Also handles automated repliation
+3. Faster connection from [[G Compute Engine (GCE)]] and [[G App Engine]]
+4. Google Security

 ## Cloud Spanner